guidogagl/physioex/docs/train/train.md

                                     # in your checkpoint directory
 )
 ```
-Even in this case the best practice should be to save the datamodule_kwargs into the .yaml configuration file, at least the non-dynamic ones.
-Now imagine that we want to fine-tuned the trained model on a new dataset.
+Even in this case, the best practice should be to save the datamodule_kwargs into the .yaml configuration file, at least the non-dynamic ones.

+Now imagine that we want to fine-tune the trained model on a new dataset.

 ```python